ericbg27/ROS_Scheduler/README.md

   * _deadline:=
   * _wce:=
   * _name:= (optional if module number is an one to one relationship with executable number, mandatory if not)
 + Scheduler must be launched before.
-It doesn't schedule modules declared before
+It doesn't schedule modules declared beforehand.
 + Some code must be implmented in modules, these codes are in the Test Module module